fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 ![License file installation][04-LicensefileInstallation.png]

-# Install SquirrelSQL
+# Install SQuirreLSQL

 Next, the idea is to have a SQL-only client.
 There are so many...
-I chose to use SQuirrelSQL because it is lightweight and easy to install.
+I chose to use SQuirreLSQL because it is lightweight and easy to install.
 I used it and still use it quite often, at least to quick check the JAVA connection strings.

-You can find and download SQuirrelSQL for your platform on [SQuirrelSQL website][SQuirrelSQLWebsite].
+You can find and download SQuirreLSQL for your platform on [SQuirreLSQL website][SQuirreLSQLWebsite].
 You will get an installer in a JAR file for your platform.
-You should be able to execute is by double clicking on it from your favorite file browser.
+You should be able to execute is by double clicking on it from your favorite file browser or by entering the command given on the download page in a shell.
 You need to have a working JDK installed.

-# Add the driver to SQuirrelSQL
+# Add the driver to SQuirreLSQL

-Once SQuirrelSQL is installed, it does not know Couchbase as a potential SQL datasource.
+Once SQuirreLSQL is installed, it does not know Couchbase as a potential SQL datasource.
 So, we have to add the Couchbase JDBC driver in his driver list.
 Open the *Drivers* tab on the left side of the main window and clic on the *Add a new driver* button: